dhruv1345/dhruv1345/README.md

 <h4 align="center">Converting Ideas into Tech Solutions</h4>
 <br/>

-<h4>I practice Leetcode and CF on regular basis & take up app dev projects as well.
-I love to attend technical meet-ups and connect with tech enthusiasts in industry.</h4>
+I practice Leetcode and CF on regular basis & take up app dev projects as well.
+I love to attend technical meet-ups and connect with tech enthusiasts in industry.

 - 😉 If you want and App or Website, Do connect with me.
 Let's Discuss.